dan-suen/marketplace/db/seeds/instructions.md

 ```

-- Table 4 must be generated manually by specifying true/false, sender_id, receiver_id and item_id; randomly conversation generation was removed since it does not make sense practically.
+- Data in Table 4 must be generated manually by specifying true/false, sender_id, receiver_id and item_id; randomly conversation generation was removed since it does not make sense practically.
-`
+  - The corresponding row for conversations are also automatically created when items are loaded while there is a logged-in user; therefore, only create seeds for conversations and messages if a randomly generated message history is desired

 Simple checks exists to prevent id input exceeding the maximum id of the referenced table but user has to verify manually that either sender_id or receiver_id matches the seller_id for the corresponding item on the items table.

 ```